 Outgoing Exchange Students

 PMU students are highly encouraged to participate in mobility activities, whether for studies, research internship or practical internship.
 Students are advised to discuss their interests with their respective study organization units at least a year prior to their planned mobility period.
 Download the PMU Outgoing Student Checklist here for an overview of the application process, and register your interest in the Excel list in MS Teams.
 Please note that registration does not automatically constitute an approval of your application.

 There are basically two paths to mobility supported by the International Office:

 Erasmus+ mobility program for internship

-PMU students undertake a study exchange or internship in an Erasmus+ partner university.
-Under the Erasmus program, students will receive a mobility grant, provided that all the grant requirements are met.
+PMU students can undertake an internship in an Erasmus+ program country.
+Under the Erasmus+ program, students will receive a monthly mobility grant, provided that all the grant requirements are met.
 Find more detailed information about the mobility program in the Calls for Application below.
 You will also find the Erasmus+ Student charter here.